Aastha243/Python_Projects/README.md

-# 🛒 Project #1 : E-Commerce Data Analysis using Pandas & Plotly
+# 🛒 Project #1 : E-Commerce Data Analysis using Python
 This Python project focuses on analyzing e-commerce transaction data to uncover valuable business insights.
 It uses Pandas for data wrangling and Plotly for interactive visualizations.
 The goal is to help e-commerce platforms make data-driven decisions around product performance, sales trends, and customer behavior.

 # Libraries Used: